flowr-analysis/flowr/README.md

    * increase the heap-size of node (`export NODE_OPTIONS=--max_old_space_size=8192`).
    * limit the features to be analyzed by using the `--features` option.

+    By default, the post-processing will limit the histograms to the top 50 values, because who needs more histograms?!

 </details>

 ### Export RDF N-Quads